-- Log as much as you can, and make it possible to filter out what you care about.
-For example, you may only want to log information related to a specific connection, or you may only want to see logs from TCP, and not IP. - Debugging TCP can be very difficult, and sometimes your own logging isn't enough.
+- Debugging TCP can be very difficult, and sometimes your own logging isn't enough.
 Therefore, we suggest using Wireshark, an industrial-strength packet analyzer.
-It will allow you to collect packets travelling over your network cards and filter them by different queries.
-With some minor configuration, you can tell Wireshark that you are embedding IP packets inside of UDP packets. - Take a look online for guides on profiling your language.
+Wireshark has many tools to help analyze TCP connection state, which may prove useful for debugging.
+If you have questions how to use wireshark to accomplish a particular task, please feel free to ask! - Log as much as you can, and make it possible to filter out what you care about.
+For example, you may only want to log information related to a specific connection, or you may only want to see logs from TCP, and not IP. - Take a look online for guides on profiling your language.
 For a lot of languages you can use gprof, CallGrind and KCacheGrind (for example, C, Go and OCaml all allow you to use this).